 The boulders dominating the landscape of Militant's coverage were "socialism now" and "a trade union defence force against the IRA and UDA" (A slogan raised first by the Healyite Socialist Labour League, then by the Northern Ireland Communist Party in 1969 for a couple of weeks, then by the Maoist British and Irish Communist Organisation, and dropped, only, finally, to be picked up and given a permanent home by Militant).

 Interspersed between the boulders were strange political creatures that scurryied briefly into the light, and then disappeared.
-There was the call for a socialist solution within thc Six Counties; the unconcealed if ambivalent Joy at the 1974 Orange General Strike; the nonsensical seven-year fetish of the tiny rump Orange Northern Ireland Labour Party; the "economistic" pretence that occasional Catholic-Protestant trade-union-level unity could come working class political unity, and never mind things like the "Constitutional question - whether N I should be part of Britain or part of an all-Ireland state, - that pitted Catholic and Protestant workers against each other; the call on the leaders of the Republican movement to build 'a party of labour'; the de facto abandonment of the central slogan of a trade union defence force against the Green and Orange sectarians just at the point in 1974 when civil war seemed imminent, and Militant's weary recommendation, instead, that each community should defend itself; and so on.
+There was the call for a socialist solution within thc Six Counties; the unconcealed if ambivalent Joy at the 1974 Orange General Strike; the nonsensical seven-year fetish of the tiny rump Orange Northern Ireland Labour Party; the "economistic" pretence that out of occasional Catholic-Protestant trade-union-level unity could come working class political unity, and never mind things like the "Constitutional question - whether N I should be part of Britain or part of an all-Ireland state, - that pitted Catholic and Protestant workers against each other; the call on the leaders of the Republican movement to build 'a party of labour'; the de facto abandonment of the central slogan of a trade union defence force against the Green and Orange sectarians just at the point in 1974 when civil war seemed imminent, and Militant's weary recommendation, instead, that each community should defend itself; and so on.
 Their idea of the "socialism" they preached was also very odd: the "nationalisation" of "the monopolies" - by the bourgeois state.
 Marxism, it wasn't.

 I ploughed through reams and reams and years and years of abstract socialist propaganda which simply had no grip on the political situation, nor even much real contact with the social and national realities underlying it.
 Of course I fervently agreed with the aspiration to "a socialist solution" and to working class unity.
 I would have been happy to support proposals for a trade union defence force if that slogan were not rendered an evasive and irresponsible pipe-dream by the deep Orange-Green cleavage down the centre of the working class movement.
 The one thing that my ploughing through years of Militant's abstract “socialist” propaganda proved to me clearly was the need for something more than pious wishes - the need for a democratic and transitional programme, for socialist answers to the burning and shooting immediate political questions that dominated the 6 Counties, as well as the socialist "maximum programme", socialism.
 The need to find solutions to the chronic conflict of national identities between Catholic and Protestant communities, so that workers really could begin to unite on the basis of an agreed working-class solution to the divisive "constitutional question".
 That was where what I was saying differed from what Militant was and had been saying.